soumik2012/Landing-page/README.md

-# Landing-page

-## create a landing page with
+Landing-page ## create a landing page with

-- a landing page with main page
+- A landing page as main page
-- a section of photos captured by me
+- A section of photos captured by me
-- my experiance
+- My experience
-- a resume page
+- A resume page
-- about section and
+- About section and
-- social media handles
+- Social media handles

----

-# who usses this repo can make a proper landing page with little knowledge of programming

-This project was bootstrapped with [Landing Page App](https://github.com/PriyanshTri/Landing-page.git).
+--- # Anyone can use this repo and can make a proper landing page with little knowledge of programming This project was bootstrapped with [Landing Page App](https://github.com/PriyanshTri/Landing-page.git).
 ## Available Scripts
 In the project directory, you can run:
+###

 ### `npm start`